soundpress/RulesOfNYC/docs/c35/index.rst

 (c) The travel expenses of any individual who, on the individual's own behalf, volunteers personal services to any TIE to the extent such expenses are unreimbursed and do not exceed $500 in value.

-"Election" means any primary, runoff primary, special, runoff special, or general election for nomination or election.
+"Election" means any primary, special, or general election for nomination or election.

 "Election cycle" means the period beginning on the first January 12 following the most recent general election for the specific office to which a candidate is seeking nomination or election and ending on the first January 11 following the next general election for that office.